What is moratorium on diligence or moratorium protection?

 Interest and charges on your debt are frozen once the moratorium period begins, but will be added back if you change your mind and choose not to enter into a Trust Deed, or continue with an application for a debt payment plan.

 Scotland Debt Solutions helps Scottish residents to become debt-free.
-We offer same-day meetings free of charge to discuss your situation, and have four offices located around Scotland.
+We offer same-day meetings free of charge to discuss your situation, and have five offices located around Scotland.